Guidelines for Local Political Engagement

 - Introduce them to as many members of the Group/District/Region as possible.
 (That’s what they’re there for.)

-- Ask one ‘neutral’ person to respond to the annual report on behalf of all the community guests, this might be the local Mayor, rather than a politician or candidate.
+- Ask a ‘neutral’ person to respond to the annual report on behalf of all the community guests, this might be the local Mayor, rather than a politician or candidate.

 - However let every community guest have the opportunity to say a few words.